Swedish Colonial Society: Scholarships

 The Society, through the University of Pennsylvania, endows the Amandus Johnson Prize, a travel grant to study in Sweden for a student who excels in language study.
+In 2023 the prize was awarded to then College sophomore Liam Hoare.

 Royal Family Affiliation

 The reigning King of Sweden traditionally assumes the role of High Patron, a practice begun in 1909, while the Swedish Ambassador occupies the Patron position.
 The current High Patron, King Carl XVI Gustaf, took on the role upon assuming the Swedish throne in 1974.
 In 2003, Crown Princess Victoria became Deputy High Patron.

-The Royal Family has recognized the contributions of the Swedish Colonial Society by awarding five of the present twenty-five Councillors with an Order of the Polar Star.
+The royal family has recognized the contributions of the Swedish Colonial Society by awarding five of the present twenty-five Councillors with an Order of the Polar Star.